-Alexandria sits on the Mediterranean seaboard of Egypt, approximately 220 kilometers (137 miles) to the northwest of Cairo, Egypt's capital.
-The city stretches for about 32 kilometers (20 miles) along the coast, curving gracefully around the Eastern and Western harbors.
+Alexandria sits on the Mediterranean seaboard of Egypt, approximately 220 kilometers (137 miles) northwest of Cairo, Egypt's capital.
+The city stretches for about 32 kilometers (20 miles) along the waterfront, curving gracefully around the Eastern and Western harbors.

-The Great Library of Alexandria was an unmatched repository of knowledge, attracting scholars and thinkers from across the Hellenistic world, making Alexandria a symbol of learning and scientific advancement.
+The Great Library of Alexandria was an unmatched repository of knowledge, attracting scholars and thinkers from around the Hellenistic world, making Alexandria a symbol of learning and scientific advancement.

-Alexander envisioned it as a hub that would connect his vast empire, a dream realized as Alexandria quickly rose to prominence.
-Under the Ptolemaic dynasty, established by one of Alexander’s generals, the city became the capital of Egypt and a leading intellectual and cultural center of the old world.
+Alexander envisioned it to be a hub that would connect his vast empire, a dream realized as Alexandria quickly rose to prominence.
+Under the Ptolemaic dynasty, established by one of Alexander’s generals, the city became the capital of Egypt and a leading intellectual and cultural center of the ancient world.

 Capital of Egypt, intellectual center.